rotundasoftware/cartero-tutorial/README.md

 ### Expressing dependencies

 Now we have finished defining three packages.
 The next step is to express the dependency of the `error` and `index` package on the `layout` package. cartero does not define a new way of expressing dependencies.
 Instead, it piggy packs on the dependency information that is already in your JavaScript files.
-By default it expects JavaScript files to use the [CommonJS](http://0fps.net/2013/01/22/commonjs-why-and-how/) `require('modules')` syntax to express dependencies, but you can also use AMD or even ES6 style modules with a little bit of configuration.
+By default it expects JavaScript files to use the [CommonJS](http://0fps.net/2013/01/22/commonjs-why-and-how/) `require('modules')` syntax to express dependencies (but you can also use AMD or even ES6 style modules).
 Let's change the `index.js` in the `error` and `index` package to express the dependency on the `layout` package.
 (The argument to `require` is resolved using browserify, which implements the [node module system](http://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders) in the browser.)

 ```javascript
 require('../layout');
 ```

-That's all we need.
-We can now run cartero and we will see that css bundles are generated for the `error` and `index` packages that include the css defined in `layout/style.css`.
+That's the only line we need in those files.
+We can now run cartero and we'll see that css bundles that are generated for the `error` and `index` packages include the css defined in `layout/style.css`.
 To install cartero,

 ```
 $ npm install -g cartero